ggiamarchi/vagrant-openstack-provider/README.md

 ### VM Configuration

-* `server_name` - The name of the server within Openstack Cloud.
+* `server_name` - The name of the server within OpenStack Cloud.
 This defaults to the name of the Vagrant machine (via `config.vm.define`), but can be overridden with this.
 * `flavor` - The name of the flavor to use for the VM